fassko/fassko.github.io/_posts/2019-10-20-apple-passkit.md

 Apple [PassKit](https://developer.apple.com/documentation/passkit) framework is responsible for Apple Pay and managing user passes in Wallet app.

-This time let’s talk about passes in Wallet how to create and distribute them.
+This time let’s talk about passes, how to create and distribute them.
 Wallet app allows iOS users to organize boarding passes, tickets or gift, business and loyalty cards.
-In short, passes are digital representation of information that usually is printed on paper or used as plastic cards.
+In short, passes are a digital representations of information that usually is printed on paper or used as plastic cards.

 <!--more-->